Service Objects Are Not an Architecture

 The invariant - order total equals sum of line items plus adjustments - lived nowhere explicitly.
 It was assumed everywhere.

 Eventually, a background job updated line items without re-running pricing logic.
 No exception.
 No validation failure.
-Just silent data corruption discovered weeks later through accounting discrepancies.
+Just silent data corruption - roughly 3% of orders over a six-week period had incorrect totals, discovered through accounting discrepancies that took another two weeks to trace back to the root cause.

 The postmortem?
 “We need better service objects.”